-Public Spaces Protection Orders (PSPOs) specify an area where activities are taking place that are or may likely be detrimental to the local community's quality of life.
-PSPOs impose conditions or restrictions on people using that area.
+Public Spaces Protection Orders (PSPOs) specify areas where activities take place which are or may likely be detrimental to the local community's quality of life.
+The orders impose restrictions on how people may use specified areas.

 - Excludes dogs from:

 - specific beaches at certain times of year

 - Requires dogs to be kept on leads:

 - specific seafront promenades and seafront gardens

 - specific memorial sites and nature reserves